seohyun-hwang/onlineEncryptionHub/README.md

 Meta's Llama 3 is the LLM used for this project.
 Ollama should be installed and run so that the project can access Llama 3.

-Once all setup is completed, go to the terminal, get to the project directory, and enter 'docker compose up --build'.
-To run it in the background, instead enter 'docker compose up --build -d'.
+Once all setup is completed, go to the terminal, get to the project directory, and enter `docker compose up --build`.
+To run it in the background, instead enter `docker compose up --build -d`.

-To shut down the project, enter 'docker compose down'.
+To shut down the project, enter `docker compose down`.

 Port: http://localhost:80/